duncanLyster/TEMPEST/README.md

 Duncan Lyster | Started: 15 Feb 2024
 With contributions from: Joe Penn, Maisie Rashman, and Bea Chikani

+## Citation and Attribution

+If you use TEMPEST in any academic publication, presentation, or public derivative work, please cite:

+> Lyster, D., Howett, C., & Penn, J. (2025).
+> *TEMPEST: A Modular Thermophysical Model for Airless Bodies with Support for Surface Roughness and Non-Periodic Heating.*
+> Submitted to EPSC-DPS Joint Meeting 2025.

+Please also include the copyright notice and license file in any redistributed form.

 ## Licence

-This project is open-source and available under the MIT License - see the License.md file for details.
+This project is open-source under a modified MIT License that requires attribution in academic and public use.
+See the [LICENSE](LICENSE) file for full terms.